python-validators/validators/CONTRIBUTING.md

     $ twine upload dist/*
     ```

-10. Create a GitHub release with the contents from the [changelog](CHANGES.md).
+3. Create a GitHub release with the contents from the [changelog](CHANGES.md).
 Upload the wheel from `dist/` along with the shasum file generated with:

     ```sh
     # generate sha256sum
     $ sha256sum dist/validators-VERSION-py3-none-any.whl > dist/validators-VERSION-py3-none-any.whl.sha256
     ```

+---

-Thanks for taking interest in this library!
+Thank your for taking interest in this library!